RasaHQ/rasa/docs/running-rasa-with-docker.rst

     # docker-compose version 1.23.2, build 1110ad01

 If Docker is installed on your machine, the output should show you your installed versions of docker and docker-compose.
-If the command doesn't work, you'll have to install docker.
+If the command doesn't work, you'll have to install Docker.
 See `here <https://docs.docker.com/install/>`_ for details.

 Building an Assistant with Rasa and Docker